Preface

 Such breeding does not honor life.
 Instead, it undermines the inherent dignity and well-being of the animals and subjects them to lives of suffering, confinement, and eventually slaughter.

-Any protections we may provide are not for them—they are for production purposes.
+Any protections we may provide are not for the animals—they are for production purposes.

 We shouldn’t pretend that the protections we provide for farmed animals, from predators or other harms, are for the benefit of animals.